Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 What are the benefits of adding a voice-to-text feature to my app?

 Adding a voice-to-text feature lets users interact with your app using their voice, offering both convenience and accessibility.
 This feature is especially useful for those who prefer hands-free input, have mobility challenges, or need to multitask while on the move.
-It helps create a smoother, more inclusive experience for everyone.
+Voice-to-text can also enhance your app with automatic transcription, voice search, and real-time captioning.

 How can I improve the accuracy of speech-to-text transcriptions in my app?